digicatapult/sqnc-node/README.md

 ### Calculating weights

-Extrinsic calls in `dscp-node` are weighted to ensure blocks are filled appropriately.
+Extrinsic calls in `sqnc-node` are weighted to ensure blocks are filled appropriately.
 For production weight calculations please run benchmarks on an AWS `t3a.2xlarge` instance.

 To calculate the weights for a pallet you first must ensure the node is built with the benchmarking feature enabled: